 Reduced Errors:

-In the context of manual payroll systems, they are human-operated, and error chances are always high.
+In the context of manual payroll systems operated by humans, where error chances are always high.
 In contrast to that, electronic payroll systems with automation capabilities are less prone to errors.
 It will save you more time on discrepancies and compliance issues.

 Employee Satisfaction and Growth:

 Employee satisfaction is key to retaining valuable resources.
-With saved time, you also get quick transfer of salaries, which leads to employee satisfaction.
-Additionally, these saved hours can be utilized in employee training and development programs.
+With saved time, you also get a quick transfer of salaries, which leads to employee satisfaction.

 Scalability:

-As your company grow, the time saved can be utilized to scale up your business.
+As your company grows, the saved time can be utilized to expand your business.
 Plan new client acquisition and enlarge your team.

 Cost Saving:

 As you are using an automated payroll system.
-There is less need of resources for payroll processing resources.
-Ultimately saving the cost of payroll.
+There is less need for payroll processing resources.
+Ultimately, saving the cost of payroll.
 Now, the money saved can be used to solve other financial issues in your company.

 History and Evolution of Payroll Automation